believemanasseh/email-extractor/README.md

 # Email Extractor

-# This is a program written in python to extract emails from a csv file.
+ This is a mini-program to extract "e-mails" from an old csv file into a new one.